Panav-Ailawadi/University-Database-System/README.md

 # University-Database-System
-SQL-based University Management System

 Overview

-This project is a SQL-based database system designed to manage university data efficiently.
-It stores and organizes information about students, courses, instructors, and enrollments in a structured way.
+This project is a simple university management database that I built using SQL.
+The main idea was to create a system that can store and manage information about students, courses, and instructors in an organized way.

+Instead of keeping everything in one place, the data is divided into different tables, which are connected to each other.
+This makes the system easier to manage and avoids repeating the same information.

 Project Description

-The database uses multiple related tables to handle real-world university operations.
-It supports key functions such as adding student records, assigning instructors to courses, and enrolling students in different courses.
+In this project, I designed a relational database that reflects how a real university system works.
+I created separate tables for students, courses, and instructors, and then connected them using additional tables to handle relationships.

+For example, a student can enroll in multiple courses, and each course can have multiple students.
+To manage this, I used an Enrollments table.
+Similarly, I used another table to link instructors with the courses they teach.

+After creating the database structure, I added sample data and tested it using different SQL queries.
+These queries allow the system to perform basic operations like adding, updating, and deleting records, as well as more advanced tasks like combining data from multiple tables and calculating results.

 Key Features
-Manage student, course, and instructor data
-Handle student enrollments
-Perform CRUD operations (Create, Read, Update, Delete) Use JOIN queries to connect related data
-Apply aggregation functions like COUNT and AVG
+Stores and manages student, course, and instructor information Handles relationships between tables using foreign keys Supports basic operations like insert, update, delete, and select Uses JOIN queries to show connected data
+Performs calculations such as counting students and averaging course credits Allows sorting and filtering of data

 Technologies Used
 SQL (MySQL)